 Keep Walking Music

-Punk Rock, Indie Rock, Rock and roll, Post Punk Revival
+Punk Rock, Indie Rock, Rock n'Roll, Post Punk Revival

 Sounds a bit like: